thegooddocsproject/request-for-comment/Accepted-RFCs/RFC-014-product-vision-templates-1.0.md

 ### "Why is what's 'core' a follow-up conversation?"

 This sort of working is a big shift in our working models, so before we get into specifics, we should come to an accord on this overall.

+This includes discussions about what framework the product takes, such as the "template packs" discussions.

 ### Ideal timeline